The Biden Plan for Full Participation and Equality for People With Disabilities

 Today, the Affordable Care Act (ACA) is still a big deal—especially for people with disabilities.
 Because of Obamacare, over 100 million people no longer have to worry that an insurance company will deny them coverage or charge them higher premiums just because they have a pre-existing condition—such as a disability.
 Insurance companies can no longer set annual or lifetime limits on coverage, which is especially critical for people with disabilities.
 But we have much more to do to expand access to high-quality, affordable health care and to long-term services and supports in the most integrated setting appropriate to each person’s needs.
 As President, Biden will:

 Expand access to high-quality, affordable health care.
 Biden’s health care plan will build on the ACA and achieve universal coverage.
 The Biden Plan will ensure all low-income people are covered through Medicaid or a new public option like Medicare.
 His plan will give everyone—regardless of whether they currently are uninsured or have employer insurance—the choice to purchase the public health insurance option.
 As with Medicare, the Biden public option will reduce costs for patients by negotiating lower prices with hospitals and other health care providers.
-It also will better coordinate care among all of a patient’s doctors to improve the efficacy and quality of their care, and cover primary care without any co-payments.
+It will also better coordinate care among all patients’ doctors to improve the efficacy and quality of their care, and cover primary care without any co-payments.
 And, Biden will work with private insurers to develop approaches to integrated care that include access to the services and supports that allow people with disabilities to live and work in their communities.
 As President, Biden will protect Medicaid and Medicare and charge the incoming Centers for Medicare and Medicaid Services (CMS) Administrator to review and—where appropriate—make changes to existing Medicare coverage guidelines, including with respect to home health; therapies, including vision rehabilitation; and equipment that people with disabilities rely on to make sure people have access to the equipment and services that they need.
 He will also promote access to the care, services, and technology needed to support people with disabilities as they transition and adapt to changing life circumstances and empower people with disabilities to make decisions about what that looks like.

 Stand up to abuse of power by prescription drug corporations.
 Too many Americans with disabilities cannot afford their prescription drugs, and prescription drug corporations are profiteering off of the pocketbooks of people that need medication to survive.
 Biden will put a stop to runaway drug prices and the profiteering of the drug industry.
 He will repeal the outrageous exception allowing drug corporations to avoid negotiating with Medicare over drug prices.
 He will also limit launch prices for drugs that face no competition and are being abusively priced by manufacturers and limit price increases for all brand, biotech, and abusively priced generic drugs to inflation.
-He will stop insurance companies from erecting inappropriate barriers to coverage of needed medications, such as “fail first” protocols which require prescribers to certify that other therapies were tried or requiring physicians to obtain “prior authorization.”
+He will stop insurance companies from erecting inappropriate barriers to coverage of needed medications, such as “fail first” protocols that require prescribers to certify that other therapies were tried or requiring physicians to obtain “prior authorization.”
 And, he will improve the supply of quality generics.

 Lower health care costs for people with disabilities and their families.
 Biden will work to lower costs of health care for all Americans, including people with disabilities who might face high medical bills and medical debt.
-Biden will increase premium tax credits so more people will have lower premiums and lower deductibles.
+Biden will increase premium tax credits, so more people will have lower premiums and lower deductibles.
 He will also stop “surprise billing,” barring health care providers from charging patients out-of-network rates when the patient doesn’t have control over which provider the patient sees (for example, during a hospitalization).
 In addition, Biden adopted Senator Warren’s comprehensive proposal, Fixing Our Bankruptcy System to Give People a Second Chance.
 This plan will allow those with unmanageable debt, including medical debt, to more easily obtain relief through the bankruptcy system.

 Ensure non-discrimination in access to health care.
 Biden will defend the rights of all people to have access to quality, affordable, and accessible health care free from discrimination by ensuring that health care non-discrimination protections are fully enforced.
 His HHS Office for Civil Rights will issue guidance for states and health insurance programs clarifying how the ADA applies to benefits and reimbursement decisions.
 Also, as directed by Section 1557 of the Affordable Care Act and Section 504 of the Rehabilitation Act, Biden will ensure that entities funded by HHS do not deny medical care based on disability or age.